 Accessibility Devices and Features in Polling Places

-In addition to polling locations compliant with the American Disabilities Act, the DuPage County Election Commission offers various tools to help voters with different physical abilities:
+In addition to polling locations compliant with the American Disabilities Act, the DuPage County Election Division offers various tools to help voters with different physical abilities:

 Ballot Magnifiers are magnifying lenses designed to enlarge the print on the paper ballots to assist voters who require assistance to read the names of offices, candidates and referenda.